toms-place/flatsearch/README.md

 # wohnen-crawler

-- crawls a website for new apartments
+- crawls some websites for new apartments

 # requirements
 - nodejs - [download here](https://nodejs.org/en/download/)
 - generate an app-password for your gmail account - [generate password here](https://security.google.com/settings/security/apppasswords)

 # usage
-1. in app.js adjust: sender gmail authentification & notification recipient
+1. rename auth.js_save to auth.js and enter credentials for gmail
 2. npm install
-3. npm test
+3. npm start
 4. leave it running, you get notified if there is a new apartment